sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 Then, we run the test suite against each of the mutants with an execution engine.
 If any test fails when executed against a mutant, we say that the test suite kills the mutant.
 This is good, because it shows that our test suite has some fault detection capability.
-If none of the tests fail, the mutant stays alive.
+If none of the tests fail, the mutant stay alive.

 This process is illustrated in the diagram below: